 - Contacting Environmental Health and Safety or their direct supervisor to register for Mostardi Platt's web-based recordkeeping platform;

-- Acting as the point of contact to coordinate testing with the consultant or participating bi-annual inspections with regulatory agencies for regulated equipment;
+- Acting as the point of contact to coordinate testing with the consultant or participating in bi-annual inspections with regulatory agencies for regulated equipment;

 - Ensuring the generator does not exceed annual operational limits for hours and fuel, including maintenance and readiness checks;

 - Submitting the run time, load, and fuel usage on a monthly basis to the web-based compliance platform;

 - Uploading any testing data required per the conditions of the permit and uploading documents to the web-based compliance platform;

 - Maintaining the owner's manual on-site, to ensure proper operation of each generator;

 - Maintaining operator logs and service records from outside contractors (ex.
 Lionheart) to document hours of operation;